topiaruss/spray/doc/tests/client.rst

   >>> sorted(status['no_source'])
   []

-Let's prove it works when the callbacks are in a separate package
+Let's prove it works when the callbacks are in a separate package. (roger and kilroy are just printed as evidence that the calls were made.)

   >>> from spray.tests import callbacks
   >>> src._send = MagicMock()